rsonger/software-engineering-lab/_posts/2025-04-16-drawing-shapes.md

 ![Yellow outlines of a triangle and a square on a black background](/software-engineering-lab/assets/images/shape_outlines.png)

-This time we let the `Attribute` class handle each VAO inside our `startup` method.
-Since we have a different VAO for the triangle and square, we pass each respective VAO reference to the `associate_variable` method so it can be properly bound before making the associations.
+This time we specify which shape to draw by binding the respective VAO before drawing with `glDrawArrays` in the `update` method.
+In order to do this, we had to use different VAOs for the triangle and square when creating their position attributes inside our `startup` method.
+The `associate_variable` method allows us to pass the VAO reference to be bound rather than binding it ourselves in the `startup` method.

 ## Passing Data Between Shaders